1st Maine Cavalry Regiment: Raiding Manassas Station

+Second Bull Run

 On the evening of August 26, after passing around Pope's right flank via Thoroughfare Gap before Porter got there, Jackson's wing of the army struck the Orange & Alexandria Railroad at Bristoe Station and before daybreak August 27 marched to capture and destroy the massive Union supply depot at Manassas Junction.
 This surprise movement forced Pope into an abrupt retreat from his defensive line along the Rappahannock.
 On August 27, Jackson routed the New Jersey Brigade of the VI Corps near Bull Run Bridge, mortally wounding its commander George W. Taylor.
 As he had done in the Shenandoah, Jackson used this opportunity to resupply his troops with captured supplies.